AI-Stuff/layered/README.md

 ------------

 You are welcome to add new learning methods and other improvements to the library.
-Please check if the linter and tests are passing first.
+Please check if the linters and tests are passing.

 ```bash
 pip install -r requirement/test.txt